Keyboard shortcuts

 • Includes membership_op handler with independent sig verification and duplicate Create protection; for Remove ops queues DbOp::DeleteInboxEntry for the target

-• MembershipOpBatch handler processes ops in order with a shared BatchMembers overlay (handlers/membership_batch.rs) so authorization for later ops can see the effect of earlier ones without waiting for the FIFO DB writer to flush
+• MembershipOpBatch handler processes ops in order with a shared BatchMembers overlay (handlers/membership_batch.rs) so authorization for later ops can see the effect of earlier ones without waiting for the FIFO DB writer to flush; the overlay also tracks chats deleted within the batch (deleted_chats) and rejects any op that follows a DeleteGroup for the same chat_id

 Async DB Writer